Scalable Experimental Bounds for Entangled Quantum State Fidelities: Fidelity Lower Bounds for Dicke States

 \subsection{Experimental Results}

 We construct Dicke state \ket{D_K^N} circuits using the preparation scheme described in Section~\ref{dicke-prep}.
 To obtain the bounds on fidelity, first, we generate the untranspiled QASM circuits for Dicke State $\dicke{N}{K}$ where $2 \leq N \leq 10$ and $1 \leq K \leq N/2$.
 Next, we compute the bounds on the quantum fidelity using only three measurements ($X$, $Y$, and $Z$ basis measurement).
 We use the formulas of Section~\ref{lb-dicke} to estimate the lower bound ${\langle \mathcal{S}_{J_z} + \mathcal{S}_{J^2} \rangle}_{\rho}$ on quantum fidelity $\dickefidelity{N}{K}$.
-We also show the probability of finding expected basis states among the total number of circuit executions (informally, called measured success probability).
+We also show the probability of finding expected basis states among the total number of circuit executions (informally called measured success probability).
 The definition of $S_{J_z}$ in \ref{sjz} shows that it is the measured success probability of the prepared Dicke state.
+Additionally, we show the Hellinger fidelity as an upper bound to the state preparation fidelity for the prepared states.